- Application and Process of Policy

-10.2 Where, in the opinion of a registered medical practitioner, the potential for illness or other risks arising from the pregnancy, or hazards connected with the work assigned to the staff member, make it inadvisable for her to continue at her present work, the University will:
+7.2 Where, in the opinion of a registered medical practitioner, the potential for illness or other risks arising from the pregnancy, or hazards connected with the work assigned to the staff member, make it inadvisable for her to continue at her present work, the University will:

-(i) Request information from the medical practitioner as to whether the staff member has the capacity to work and if so what reasonable adjustments are required in order for the staff member to work in a safe manner, and/or
+(i) Request information from the medical practitioner as to whether the staff member has the capacity to work and if so what reasonable adjustments are required for the staff member to work in a safe manner, and/or

 (ii) Where practicable, transfer the staff member to a safe job at her existing rate of pay.